"Low relief" is the model railroading term used

 for millions of ideas and use your creativity to mix and match accordingly.

 Keep in mind though that you need to keep small

-Join a model train club and have
+surface!
+Join a local (or online) train club and

 For 45% OFF SAVING!